upalbhattacharya/vimwiki/InformationRetrieval/Books/IntroToInformationRetrieval/termVocabAndPostingsLists.md

 * Documents contain different forms of a word and families of derivationally related words with similar meanings.
 In many situations, it may be useful to return documents containing such related words to a word in the search query.

-* **The goal of both stemming and lemmatization is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form** **The goal of both stemming and lemmatization is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form***.
+* **The goal of both stemming and lemmatization is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form**.
 However, they differ in their behaviour.

 * **Stemming** is a crude heuristic process that **chops off the ends of words** in the hope of achieving this goal correctly most of the time and often includes removal of derivational affixes.